We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 The entrance isn’t immediately apparent, when I say it’s tucked back between Tomorrowland Speedway and Space Mountain, I mean it.
-There’s now a pathway off to the left of Space Mountain that leads back to Tron entrance sign.
+There’s now a pathway off to the left of Space Mountain that leads back to the Tron entrance sign.

 Height Requirement for Tron

 Tron has a height requirement of 48″.
 The main reason for this height requirement has to do with the restraint system.

 We’ll talk about this more below, but there are a lot of moving parts to this restraint system, and you need to be a certain height and overall size in order to use them safely.